 - Does it say clearly what you want it to say? - Does it have your 'voice'?
 Do you sound confident?
 Enthusiastic about the company?
-Excited about the role? - If you insert a competitor company's name, does the letter still read the same?
-If so, try to differentiate each letter more! - Are there any sections that are hard to read or follow?
+Excited about the role? - If you replace the company name with a competitor's, does the letter read the same?
+If so, try including content specific to the company you're applying for. - Are there any sections that are hard to read or follow?
 If yes, try simplifying your language, using shorter sentences or try taking that section out completely.